Ronit-rout/skills-introduction-to-github/PROFILE.md

-# Welcome to my github Profile:
+# Hi, I'm Ronit 👋

+This is my GitHub profile created as part of the Introduction to GitHub exercise.